-Long-term employee benefit obligations are recognised when the Group has a legal or constructive obligation to remunerate employees for services provided up to reporting date for which settlement will be beyond 12 months of reporting date.
+Long-term employee benefit obligations are recognised when the Group has a legal or constructive obligation to remunerate employees for services provided beyond 12 months of reporting date.
 Long-term employee benefit obligations are measured [INSERT DETAILS e.g., using the projected unit credit method, with any actuarial gains or losses recognised in surplus or deficit].